ANTIAIRCRAFT GUNS PART 3:

 Ammunition types:

-PICTURE: 76-mm ItK/02/34 OH AA-gun.
-Breech of this gun is obviously missing lock mechanism.
-(Photo taken in Kuivasaari).
-CLICK THUMBNAIL TO SEE LARGER PIC (76 KB).
+PICTURE: 76-mm ItK/02/34 OH anti-aircraft gun.
+The same individual gun as earlier photo, but now with the correct paint.
+(Photo taken in Anti-aircraft Museum).
+CLICK THUMBNAIL TO SEE LARGER PIC (207 KB).

-Only 8 of these guns were made and they were all finished before Winter War.
-As the barrels had been modified to 76.2-mm calibre the same ammunition as in 76.2-mm Bofors guns could be used.
-During Winter War the guns were used to arm 2 heavy AA-batteries (4 guns each), from which one were located to Suomenlinna islands of Helsinki and another to town of Jyväskylä.
-The resulting design was unsuccessful, but due to shortage of heavy anti-aircraft guns remained in use anyway.
+Only 8 of these guns were made with all them being completed before Winter War.
+As the barrels had been modified to 76.2-mm calibre the same ammunition as in 76.2-mm Bofors anti-aircraft guns could be used.
+During Winter War the guns were used to arm two heavy anti-aircraft batteries (with 4 guns each).
+These two aa-batteries were placed to Suomenlinna islands just outside Helsinki and another to town of Jyväskylä, town which among other things was home to State Rifle Factory (VKT) and State Artillery Factory (VTT).
+The resulting gun design proved unsuccessful, but due to shortage of heavy anti-aircraft guns they remained in use anyway.
 The guns had screw breech, which allowed considerably lower rate of fire compared to half-automatic sliding wedge breech typically used in heavy anti-aircraft guns.
-The aiming system was also quite primitive and the guns had no mechanical computer for counting the correct fire control data.
-During Winter War they were used with 3T shooting method, which was also slow and needed lot of people, but didn't demand the mechanical fire control computer.
-In Continuation War two of these guns were shortly used in Finnish armoured trains before being replaced with 40-mm Bofors.
-Later during Continuation War they were issued to coastal artillery and remained to be used there until being declared obsolete in 1967.
+The gun laying system was also quite primitive and the guns had no mechanical computer for calculating the correct fire control data.
+During Winter War these guns were used with 3T shooting method, which was slow and demanded lot of manpower, but did not require the mechanical fire control computer.
+In Continuation War two of these guns were shortly used in Finnish armored trains (one gun in each train) before being replaced with 40-mm Bofors anti-aircraft guns.
+Later during Continuation War they were issued to coastal artillery and remained to be used there until finally being declared obsolete in year 1967.
 During World War 2 only two aircraft were downed with these guns.
 Even if constructed in 1930's these guns were among the worst anti-aircraft guns used by Finnish military during the war - making them one of them one the least successful Finnish weapons modification ever.
+The only two remaining guns are now in collections of Anti-Aircraft Museum in Tuusula.

-Ammunition inventory for these guns contained three kind of high explosive (HE) shells intended for anti-aircraft use: "76 ittkr 53/60-B", "76 ittkr 53/60-TS/38" and "76 itetkr 53/60-TS/38".
-All these three shells were Finnish made and filled with TNT (trotyle).
+Ammunition inventory for these guns contained three kind of high explosive (HE) shells intended for anti-aircraft use: 76 ittkr 53/60-B, 76 ittkr 53/60-TS/38 and 76 itetkr 53/60-TS/38.
+All of these three shells were Finnish made and filled with TNT (trotyle).
 The first of these three contained 440 g of TNT while the other two had 470 g of the same explosive.
-Last of the three ("76 itetkr 53/60-TS/38") had also electron (magnesium-mix) added into it to enhance flash of the exploding shell.
-In addition to these the gun had also armour piercing tracer (AP-T) ammunition "76 psa Vj4", which had projectile that weight 6.5 kg with 4 second tracer and muzzle velocity of 775 m/sec.
+Last of the three (76 itetkr 53/60-TS/38) had also electron (magnesium-mix) added into it to enhance flash of the exploding shell.
+In addition to these the gun had also armour piercing tracer (AP-T) ammunition 76 psa Vj4, which had projectile that weight 6.5 kg with 4 second tracer and muzzle velocity of 775 m/sec.
+While anti-aircraft ammunition manuals do not provide date for introduction of this ammunition, it seems likely to have been introduced around same time, that ammunition with similar projectiles was introduced to field artillery - around December 1942.

 76 ItK/27 BK, Bofors

-PICTURE: 76-mm Bofors M/27 static anti-aircraft gun.
+PICTURE: 76-mm Bofors M/27 fixed anti-aircraft gun.
 Many of the instruments are missing.
 Photo taken in middle of kite-flying competition, so there are two on the background.
 (Photo taken in Suomenlinna).
-CLICK THUMBNAIL TO SEE LARGER PIC (58 KB).
+CLICK THUMBNAIL TO SEE LARGER PIC (127 KB).

 Calibre: